ROCm/HIP/docs/understand/programming_model.rst

 Introduction to HIP programming model
 *******************************************************************************

-The HIP programming model makes it easy to map data-parallel C/C++ algorithms to massively parallel, wide single instruction, multiple data (SIMD) architectures, such as GPUs.
+The HIP programming model enables mapping data-parallel C/C++ algorithms to massively parallel SIMD (Single Instruction, Multiple Data) architectures like GPUs.
 HIP supports many imperative languages, such as Python via PyHIP, but this document focuses on the original C/C++ API of HIP.

 While GPUs may be capable of running applications written for CPUs if properly ported and compiled, it would not be an efficient use of GPU resources.
 GPUs are different